 When to Change Hot Tub Filters

 Most manufacturers recommend changing hot tub filters once a year, with exception to ceramic cartridges that can last for several years.
-If the cartridge becomes damage in any way such as bent or ripped media or brittle end caps, it’s essential to replace the unit right away.
+If the cartridge becomes damaged in any way such as bent or ripped media or brittle end caps, it’s essential to replace the unit right away.
 Operating the spa with dirty or worn out filters is not only hazardous to user’s health, but it can also cause damage to the hot tub itself.
 In fact, operating the device with dirty filters may even void the warranty.

-A Quick Recap on Hot Tubs
+A Quick Recap on Hot Tub Care For Beginners

 - There are many types of hot tub filters to choose from, but they all do require periodic cleaning and maintenance.